 Rethinking Cloud-Based Surveillance with Hybrid Cloud Architecture

 At Verkada, we have taken a different approach to unlock the benefits of the cloud without hindering bandwidth.
-Unlike most cloud video security solutions, Verkada’s cameras were designed to store footage on an internal solid-state drive engineered to withstand 10-year lifespan – storing 30-120 days of continuous video.
+Unlike most cloud video security solutions, Verkada’s cameras were designed to store up to 30-365 days of continuous video on the device itself.
 Thus videos stream only when an authorized user requests live or recorded video.

 With a bandwidth footprint of 20 kbps per camera, an organization can have over 100 cameras on the same connection (~ only 2mbps) in contrast with one traditional cloud camera which tend to stream at 1-2 mbps.